 All available blueprints that you created or imported are listed in the left pane, called Project View.
 The active blueprint you are working on is highlighted.
 Blueprints appear in alaphabetical order.

 Under each blueprint you have the following navigation options:

 - Topology - see Creating blueprint for details

 - Resources - see Managing resources for details

-- Inputs & Outputs - see Managing Inputs and Outputs for details
+- Inputs, Outputs and Capabilities - see Managing Inputs, Outputs and Capabilities for details

 - Plugins - see Managing Plugins for details

 At the top of the list there are buttons to enable you to create or import a blueprint.

 To import a blueprint, you must specify the archive that contains the blueprint package (either local or a URL), and the name of the main .yaml file in the package that represents the topology of your environment (in cases in which the archive package contains more than one .yaml file).
 If the field is left empty, the default is “blueprint.yaml”.

 To rename, clone, validate, upload to the Cloudify Manager, download or delete a blueprint, hover your cursor over blueprint name and click the relevant icon.